The LaFontaines: Junior (2019–2023)

 November 2019 saw the band close out the year with an appearance at the VERY TV Festival in Bangkok, Thailand.

-On 24 March 2020, the band began releasing a weekly podcast, titled 'The LaFontaines Podcast' where initially, each week they dissect a short story from Jamie Keenan's book The LaFontaines Solve Twelve of Life's Most Common Problems.
-The podcast has since moved on to include weekly interviews with musicians, actors and internet personalities.
+On 24 March 2020, the band began releasing a weekly podcast, titled The LaFontaines Podcast, where initially, each week they dissect a short story from Jamie Keenan's book The LaFontaines Solve Twelve of Life's Most Common Problems.
+The podcast has since moved on to include occasional interviews with musicians, actors and internet personalities in addition to weekly discussions from the band.